commandops/commandops.github.io/posts/survivors-script.md

 Last Updated: August 15, 2018

 Status: still in testing but mostly looking good.

-Known issues: subs can pickup at any depth, ships sinking create survivors but can still pick them up themselves until they actually sink.
-Probably should also limit the types of unit that can pickup survivors, not sure a Cobra gunship should be able to pickup someone.
+**Known issues: Subs can pickup at any depth.
+Ships sinking create survivors but can still pick them up themselves until they actually sink.
+If the enemy's ROE is set to Free then it may attack a survivor since the survivor will show as unidentified contact (Survivor side is neutral to enemy - have tried friendly but sometimes it doesn't show up to the player side), this could lead to a survivor being attacked by SS-19 shipwreck missles or the like.
+Probably should also limit the types of unit that can pickup survivors, not sure a Cobra gunship should be able to pickup someone.**

 I got a little carried away with a downed pilot script made by Angster (and modified by TyphoonFr/Gunner98).
 I added a bunch of configuration options, and made it so any type of unit can rescue a survivor.